Cheriton - Bursting with History

 Ernest was

-proud of his Welsh roots, was a member of Welsh Nationalist Party, Plaid Cyrmu.
+proud of his Welsh roots, was a member of the Welsh Nationalist Party, Plaid Cyrmu.
 He enjoyed and loved the Gower Peninsula,

-having explored during his youth.
+having explored it during his youth.
 He purchased

 of Outstanding Beauty.